jrmoulton/jrmoulton-web/content/starting_open_source.md

 Essentially it allows users of the HAL to call two functions.

-The `write` function takes in any stream of bytes and have them transferred over the SPI protocol using the devices built in hardware SPI controller.
+The `write` function takes in any stream of bytes and transfers them over the SPI protocol using the device's built in hardware SPI controller.

 The `flush` function ensures that the bus is free (allowing the user to know that the transfer has finished).